Download QR code

 Under Formats, open File Format and pick PNG or SVG.

-Pick PNG when you want a standard downloadable image file.
+• Choose PNG for a standard downloadable image file.

-Pick SVG when the artwork may need to scale for larger-format print or design work.
+• Choose SVG when the artwork may need to scale up for larger print or design work.

 File Format dropdown showing PNG and SVG in the Design QR Code dialog